Why is the time right?

 PLEASE READ BEFORE SUBMISSION

-• Story development will be provided by Zoom and in-person (if COVID allows)
+• Story development will be provided by Zoom and in-person

-• The recording dates are TBD
+• The recording date is TBD

 • Watch TEDxYouth videos to get familiar with the format

 • Please submit an audition video if your youth is interested in this opportunity.
-Talks will need to be memorized to participate in the recording.
-We will have our coach on-site to assist with polishing off the talks.

 SELECTION PROCESS